googlecodelabs/speaking-with-a-webpage/README.md

 ## Step 1

-Create a webapp for App Engine Flexible that can serve static javascript, a static `index.html`, and a dynamic controller.
+Create a webapp on Google Compute Engine that can serve static javascript, a static `index.html`, and a dynamic controller.

 When using `getUserInput` to access microphone input, browsers require the